julioale21/julioale21/README.md

 ## 📚 Learning

-  - NestJs, ReactJs, VueJs, Nextjs, Nuxtjs, Graphql, Python, Django, among others.
+  - NestJs, ReactJs, VueJs, Nextjs, Nuxtjs, Graphql, AWS, Azure, Node js, among others.
   I try to learn new tools, libraries, frameworks every day, which allow me to be more agile and improve the quality of my projects

   - English.